FanWu6/Spark-stream-twitter-analysis/README.md

 Data will be updated to http://localhost:9200, and people can use [Kibana](http://localhost:5601) to see and manage the data.

+If you want to user Twitter with kafka, you need to lauch zookeeper and kafka service first.

 Contributors
 -----------------------------
 [Fan Wu](https://github.com/FanWu6),
 [Dayu Jia](https://github.com/Tutfa),
 [Bowen Jiang](https://github.com/jiangcunyou)

 License
 ----------------
 [MIT LICENSE](../LICENSE)